vacp2p/rfc-index/vac/1/coss.md

 In order for a specification to receive a lifecycle status, it MUST be presented by the project team.
-After discussion amongst the contributors, the specification MAY be begin the process to obtain the draft status.
+After discussion amongst the contributors, the specification MAY begin the process to obtain a status.
 A specification has five possible states that reflect its maturity and contractual weight:

 ![Lifecycle diagram](./images/lifecycle.png)

 ### Raw Specifications

-All new specifications are **raw** specifications.
+New specifications are considered to be **raw** specifications.
 Changes to raw specifications can be unilateral and arbitrary.
 Those seeking to implement a raw specification should ask for it to be made a draft specification.
 Raw specifications have no contractual weight.